TeliaSoneraNorge/telia-terraform-modules/splunk-forwarder/README.md

 ![alt text][logo]

-This module creates one or more CloudWatch subscriptions for one or more CloudWatch Log groups.
+This module lets you forward logs from Cloud Watch Logs in your account to Splunk.
+The module creates CloudWatch subscriptions Log groups, and targets the subscrption to a Lambda function.

-The module will provision a lambda function in the account that will act as a target for the subscriptions.
-The Lambda function artifact is located in the *telia-common-logs-prod* account and is maintained there.
+The Lambda artifact is located in the *telia-common-logs-prod* account and is maintained there.

-The Lambda function forwards CloudWatch logs to a bucket called *telia-common-logs-prod-application-logs* in the common logs account.
+The Lambda function forwards your CloudWatch logs that match the subscription filter, to a bucket called in the telia-common-logs-prod account.
+From there it will be ingested by Splunk.

 [logo]: img/architecture.png "Architecture overview"

 ## How to use this module

-To use this module, simply create a map, where the key is a log grop in CloudWatch logs and the value a [Cloudwatch filter expression](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/FilterAndPatternSyntax.html)
+To use this module, simply create a map, where the key is a log grop in CloudWatch and the value a [Cloudwatch filter expression](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/FilterAndPatternSyntax.html)

 ```
 locals {